 - Repair kit included: 2 CO2 cartridges, patches, multi-tool, 1 inner tube, tyre levers

 - 2 bottle holders (except size 47 bicycles on which only one can be placed)

-- Helmets and water bottles not included
+- Helmets and water bottles: not included

+Please indicate your choice of model and pedals as well as your height (if possible also frame size) when filling out your booking form.
 You will receive your chosen model from the support vehicle driver on the first day of your tour.
 He will carry out an inventory of the bike with you, as well as a second inventory at the end of the tour.

 *Bike “consumables” (tyres, tubes, brake pads, cables) are included in the rental price.
 Only parts and components that are broken due to a crash and/or misuse will be charged.
 In the event of bike loss or theft, a fixed fee will be charged (2200 € for the Standard model, 3590 € for the Premium and Electric models)